um-dsp/ProCapture/README.md

 - **Attacks**: ProvML supports the following attacks : <br />
   MNIST: Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD) Auto PGD  with DLR loss function (APGD-DLR) , Square <br />
   CuckooTraces: Attack progressively flips up to first n 0 bits to 1 until it evades the model (we name this attack 'CKO') <br />
-  EMBER => This attack progressively perturbs features within valid value ranges/options until the model changes its prediction from malware to benign (we call this attack `EMB') <br />
+  EMBER_att => This attack progressively perturbs features within valid value ranges/options until the model changes its prediction from malware to benign (we call this attack `EMBER') <br />

 ***